-On September 11, 2015, the Village was issued a violation from the Cattaraugus County Health Dept. for failure to collect Stage 2 Disinfection By-Products (DBPs) samples in August 2015.
+The Village was issued a violation from the Cattaraugus County Health Dept. for failure to collect Stage 2 Disinfection By-Products (DBPs) samples in the 4th quarter (October 1 - December 31) of 2017.
 Although this is not an emergency, as our customers you have a right to know what happened and what we are going to do to correct this situation.

 We are required to monitor your drinking water for specific contaminants on a regular basis.
 Results of regular monitoring are an indicator of whether or not your drinking water meets health standards.
-During 2015, we failed to monitor for DBPs and therefore cannot be sure of the quality of your drinking water during that time.
-However, all samples collected in 2014 were below the MCLs.
-We will be correcting the violation by sampling for DBPs in 2016.
+Even though we failed to monitor for DBPs in one quarter the other samples collected in 2017 were below the MCLs.